-Schizoid is being released by Vinegar Syndrome on a double-bill with X-Ray as a 4K + Blu-ray set on April 26, 2022.
+Schizoid was released by Vinegar Syndrome on a double-bill with X-Ray as a 4K + Blu-ray set on April 26, 2022.
 Special features:

 3-disc set: Two 4K Ultra HDs and 1 Region A Blu-ray